Alberta relaxes COVID precautions, demands Trudeau build them a COVID pipeline for exports - The Beaverton

 Alberta relaxes COVID precautions, demands Trudeau build them a COVID pipeline for exports

-“Alberta is a resource-extraction and export province, be it oil or a highly contagious and preventable respiratory illness,” explained Premier Alberta Jason Kenny as he oversaw a mass burning of PPE masks.
+“Alberta is a resource-extraction and export province, be oil or a highly contagious and preventable respiratory illness,” explained Premier Alberta Jason Kenny as he oversaw a mass burning of PPE masks.

 “By building a dedicated pipeline for us to ship our COVID droplets to the rest of the country, Justin could finally prove that he doesn’t consider Albertans to be second class citizens,” Kenney suggested.